Generating Ticks from the main crystal¶

 The variables will be 16 bit long for now.
 In order to deal with the

-inevitable overflow a not so obvious comparison (- 0<
+inevitable overflow a not so obvious comparison (- 0<) is used.

 : tick.over? ( -- t/f ) ct.ticks.follow @ ct.ticks @ - 0< ;